 - Perhaps one of Hill’s ancestors was illegitimate or adopted.
 Given the genetic distances above, it is more likely that this NPE took place closer to the time of Hill’s birth, rather than closer to the time that the Townsend brothers were settling in Long Island.

-A Further Look about the Connection to Rufus Richardson
+A Further Look at the Connection to Rufus Richardson

 Now, assuming no additional overlaps in the match's tree, we can establish that there is a connection of some sort between our Richardsons and the family of Rufus and Ruth (Holden) Richardson.
 In light of this, I propose that scenario 2 above is the most likely.
 Ancestry estimates that the match is a sixth cousin, indicating that his parents David and Jemima are the common link between him and us.
 This estimate, however, is just that - an estimate - and there is the possibility that it is not exact.

 But documentary evidence seems to favor a close tie between Hill Richardson and Rufus Richardson.
 The two moved from place to place together and both Hill and Rufus has sons named Freeman.
 We can safely rule out Rufus or any other men in his family being the father of Freeman.
 If he were, the yDNA results would match Richardson DNA, which it doesn't.
 We need to account for both the matches to Townsend and Richardson descendants, making it unlikely that the NPE child was Freeman.
 Instead, Rufus is most likely a close family member of Hill.

 The most likely candidate is a sister of Rufus Richardson, which would make Rufus the uncle of Hill.
 The Richardson Memorial lists two sisters for Rufus: